 You can easily compare the two files using the following command:

 Tools.DiffFiles Class1.cs Class2.cs

-There is nothing more to it, this is how you can diff files within Visual Studio.
+This is how you can diff files within Visual Studio.

-Tools.DiffFiles will also help you autocomplete paths to the files you are looking for - making it easier for you to get them right.
+Tools.DiffFiles will also help you auto-complete paths to the files you are looking for - making it easier for you to get them right.
 It can also diff files that are not part of your projects.